 God's peace in the Lord Jesus be yours in full measure, members and friends of our Churches!
 “Come, let us sing unto the Lord” and “worship His Name!”
 (Psalm 95; Psalm 34:3)

-Our Sunday Divine worship for May 2, the Fifth Sunday of Easter, will utilize page 15 in the Lutheran Hymnal at both Churches (Holy Communion).
+Our Sunday Divine worship for June 13, the 2nd Sunday after Trinity, will utilize page 5 in the Lutheran Hymnal at both Churches.
 For the online service, see three paragraphs below.
 A printed order of worship can also be picked up at both Churches beginning Friday afternoon.
 Sunday service times, etc., are as follows:

 Online service for members/friends of both congregations: Please check out trinity-stjames.org/at_home_worship in order to acccess our online service, which is written out and audio-file embedded.
 (Services/audios for the four most recent services are included further down.)
 This service will be available weekly throughout the pandemic (service of Matins this Sunday).